tno-terminology-design/tev2-specifications/docs/spec-tools-envisaged/11-ict.md

 - `scopetags` must be a nonempty list of [scopetags](@).
 - `scopedir` must be a valid URL, that points to an existing directory resource other than the [scopedir](@) of the current [scope](@).
 This directory MUST contain a [SAF](@). <mark>Do we need an option to test the integrity of such [SAFs](@)?</mark>

-Integrity checks for the `entries` section consist of one part that is generic for all entries, and another part that depends on the value of the `termtype` field (so that checking of e.g. entries of type `concept` and of type `pattern` can have different checks.)
+Integrity checks for the `entries` section consist of one part that is generic for all entries, and another part that depends on the value of the `termType` field (so that checking of e.g. entries of type `concept` and of type `pattern` can have different checks.)
 The checks that every entry must pass include the following:

 - `scopetag` MUST also appear as the value of `terminology.scopetag`, or as an element in one of the `scopes.scopetags` elements.
-- `termtype` SHOULD be <mark>tbd.</mark>
+- `termType` SHOULD be <mark>tbd.</mark>
 - `grouptags` MUST be a list of [grouptag](@) elements.
 - `license` MUST be an existing file in the directory pointed to by `scopedir`.
 - `status` SHOULD match an element in the list `scope.statuses` of the [SAF](@).